TrendingTechnology/Intellivoid.SpamProtection-go/README.md

 	if err != nil {
 		log.Fatal(err.Error())
 	}

-	if info.IsBlacklisted() {
+	// use this method to see if the target is blacklisted or not if info.IsBlacklisted() {
 		// use GetType() method to see if the target is a user,
 		// channel, group or bot?